If you were building a house you would only buy quality supplies to build your home.

 Life is an extreme sport.

-The fact that some people are still upright and walking under their own power is akin to Keith Richard’s ability to still be on tour with the Rolling Stones at age 77.
+The fact that some people are still upright and walking under their own power is akin to Keith Richard’s ability to still tour with the Rolling Stones at age 77 (check out Keith’s smile at the opening licks – clearly a man who loves his work – another key to wellness and longevity).
 The toxic insult that we withstand over a lifetime from the external environment in the industrialized world is an absolute testament to the tenacity of the human body.
 Compounding that burden is the lifestyle choices available to people today.

 Toxic behaviors – things you choose – will compound and create stress and sickness as readily as healthy habits combine to create health and wellness.